inkstitch/inkstitch/collections/_fonts/de/emilio_20.md

 Im Gegensatz zu Emilio 20 Simple **MUSS** diese verkleinerte Schrift mit einem dünneren Faden und einer dünneren Nadel als üblich gestickt werden.
 Es **MUSS** eine Nadel der Größe 8 (USA), 60(EUR) und ein Garn 60WT verwendet werden.

+### Emilio 20 Tartan

+{% include upcoming_release.html %}
+At 100%, this font is approximatively 45mm (1.75 inches)
+It may be scaled  up to 150% (approx. 66 mm, 2.5 inches) or scaled down to 65% (approx.en 30 mm, 1.25 inches).

+This is yet another Emilio variation.
+It aims at looking liking  like a Tartan Appliqué.
+The satin border is much lighter as in the other Emilio Variation.
+Each letter has its own tartan, therefore embroidering it as is is not for the faint of heart !
+Quite a few threads changes are required.
+However for a less work intense (but also less colorful) variation with only one tartan shared by all leters, see  [this](https://inkstitch.org//fr/tutorials/make_tartan_font_easier/)

 ## Sortieren der Farben